-For Students in Grades 6 through 12
+For Students in Grades 6-8 and 9-12

-Any student in a Lutheran school or Lutheran congregation, e.g., confirmation class or youth group, when validated by a pastor or teacher, is eligible.
-Students may also enter through a Lutheran home school, when validated by their Lutheran pastor.
+Any student in a Lutheran school or Lutheran congregation, e.g., confirmation class or youth group, when validated by a teacher or pastor, is eligible.
+Students may also enter through a Lutheran home school when validated by their Lutheran pastor.